For better stock investments, focus on these three principles

 The thing about investing in stocks is, they aren't bonds.

 "Well, duh," you say, "obviously stocks and bonds are different.
 Everybody knows that stocks are typically higher risk, higher reward compared with bonds."

-When you buy bonds, you have a high likelihood of getting your money back at that future date, you know exactly how much of return you'll get, and you know when you'll get it.
+When you buy bonds, you have a high likelihood of getting your money back at that future date, you know exactly how much return you'll get, and you know when you'll get it.

 Stocks are different.
-Instead of regular, predictable coupon payments, most of the return you get from a stock will come from the difference in price between the day you buy it and the day you sell it.
+Instead of regular, predictable coupon payments, much of the return you get from a stock will come from the difference in price between the day you buy it and the day you sell it.
 This isn't always a positive number.

 Along the way, some (but not all) stocks pay out dividends.
 Because dividends ultimately come from the company's profits, the amount you receive is anything but certain.
 It depends on how much money the company makes, and whether that amount grows over time.
 Some companies will grow their profits and increase their dividends over time, which is nice.

 But other times companies will reduce their dividends, or cut them entirely.
 You saw a lot of companies do this around the beginning of the pandemic, when lockdowns were beginning.
 These companies were uncertain about their ability to make money in this new environment, and prioritized having enough cash on hand to make it through the disruption.
 Since many companies were losing money at that time, they were at a very real risk of running out of money.
 If a company isn't making money, or is losing money, it can't refill the pool of cash that expenses and dividends are paid out of.
 No profits, no dividends (at least not sustainably).